Dave Winfield: Honors and awards

 Winfield retired in 1996 and, in his first year of eligibility, was inducted into the Baseball Hall of Fame in 2001 as a San Diego Padre, the first Padre to be so honored.
 The move reportedly irked Yankees' owner George Steinbrenner, however Winfield sounded a conciliatory note toward him, saying, "He's said he regrets a lot of things that happened.
 We're fine now.
 Things have changed."

 In 1998, Winfield was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame, honoring San Diego's finest athletes both on and off the playing surface.

 In 1999, Winfield ranked number 94 on The Sporting News list of Baseball's Greatest Players, and was a nominee for the Major League Baseball All-Century Team.

 He was inducted into the San Diego Padres Hall of Fame in 2000.
 The Padres retired Winfield's No. 31 on April 14, 2001.

 On July 4, 2006, Winfield was inducted into the College Baseball Hall of Fame in its inaugural class.

 In 2010, Winfield was selected as one of 28 members of the NCAA Men's College World Series Legends Team.

 The Big Ten Network named Winfield its #15 ranked Big Ten Conference "Icon" in 2010.

-The 2016 Major League Baseball All-Star Game, played at Petco Park in San Diego, was dedicated to Winfield.
+The 2016 MLB All-Star Game, played at Petco Park in San Diego, was dedicated to Winfield.
 He had represented the Padres at the first All-Star Game to be played in San Diego.

-Life since retirement
+On June 21, 2024, Winfield returned to Fairbanks for the unveiling of a bronze statue near Growden Park, where he had played for the Alaska Goldpanners of Fairbanks.
+Winfield also threw out the ceremonial first pitch for the annual Midnight Sun Game.